Queer Formal: an identity-celebrating night of fun with friends

 Still today, religious schools in Australia can legally expel a student or fire a teacher for being LGBTIQ.
 Can you believe that?

-- Majority of LGBTIQ people in Australia will experience abuse before they are 25, with 80% experiencing it at school.
+- The majority of LGBTIQ people in Australia will experience abuse before they are 25, with 80% experiencing it at school.

-- LGBTIQ young people are 2x as likely to experience depression and anxiety and 4x more likely to attempt suicide compared to the national average.
+- LGBTIQ young people are twice as likely to experience depression and anxiety and FOUR TIMES more likely to attempt suicide compared to the national average.

 For trans and gender diverse people, the attempted suicide rate is 10 times higher than the national average.